shudwi/CrimeMap/README.md

 # CrimeMap
-CrimeMap is the project for Gurgaon Police to map crime happend in Gurgaon, Hariana, India.
+CrimeMap is the project for Gurgaon Police to map crime happend in Gurgaon, Haryana, India.